gambitproject/gambit/doc/developer.catalog.rst

    If you want to customise the visualisation parameters for your game(s), edit ``build_support/catalog/gtdraw_settings.yaml``.
    Add an entry under ``overrides`` keyed by your game's exact slug, or by a shared prefix (e.g. the author-year folder name) to apply settings to all games from that source.
    More specific entries (longer keys) take precedence over shorter ones.
-   Consult the `DrawTree docs <https://www.gambit-project.org/gtdraw/>`_ for available settings.
+   Consult the `gtdraw docs <https://www.gambit-project.org/gtdraw/>`_ for available settings.

    .. code-block:: bash